wmo-im/wis2box/docs/source/user/data-ingest.rst

     * data to be published on: ``origin/a/wis2/cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``
     * upload data in the path: ``cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``

-    The error message ``Topic Hierarchy validation error: No plugins for minio:9000/wis2box-incoming/... in data mappings`` indicates you stored a file in a folder for which no matching dataset was defined in ``data-mappings.yml``.
+    The error message ``Topic Hierarchy validation error: No plugins for minio:9000/wis2box-incoming/... in data mappings`` indicates you stored a file in a folder for which no matching dataset was defined in the data mappings.

 After uploading a file to ``wis2box-incoming`` storage bucket, you can browse the content in the ``wis2box-public`` bucket.
 If the data ingest was successful, new data will appear as follows: